zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER EIGHT.md

 Snape, like Flitwick, started the class by taking the roll call, and like Flitwick, he paused at Harry's name.

 "Ah, Yes," he said softly, "Harry Potter.
-Our new -- celebrity."
+Our new -- ==celebrity==."

 Draco Malfoy and his friends Crabbe and Goyle sniggered behind their